Ghost Mannequin Alternative: AI On-Model in 2026

 For 90%+ of the catalog at a typical fashion or jewelry e-commerce brand, AI on-model gives you better imagery, faster, at 5–10% of the cost.
 The remaining 10% is where you spend your traditional photography budget.

-If you want to A/B test fidelity on your own pieces before committing, Kraftr offers pay-as-you-go credits — first 4K renders land in 60–90 seconds, no subscription, no model releases needed.
+If you want to A/B test fidelity on your own pieces before committing, Kraftr offers pay-as-you-go credits — first 4K renders land in 60–90 seconds typical, no subscription, no model releases needed.

 Further reading